guoweier/GameHut/snake/tutorial_snake_english.md

 - `SNAKELENGTH` indicates how many square unit of the snake at the start of the game.
 I set it to be 3.
 - `FOODCOLOR` represents the food color.
 I set it to be green.

-Then here are my functions:
+Then here are my functions:<br>
 1. terminate()
 ```
 def terminate():
     pygame.quit()
     sys.exit()
 ```
 When the player decides to exit the game, we need to let the game stop, the game window disappears on the computer screen, and the program stop running.
 This process will be called several times in the script, so we can write them into a function.
-It is composed of 3 lines:
+It is composed of 3 lines: <br>
 - `def terminate():` defines the function name
 - `pygame.quit()` close the game properly without it may leave system background processes running, which can be harmful for the computer.
 - `sys.exit()` ensures the program fully exits after the pygame module stops.